 }

-Sending data to an API follows the same messaging logic; the only difference is that the JSON with the data to be sent will be in the Body.
+Sending data to an API uses the same message logic; the only difference is that the Body will contain the JSON with the data to be sent.

 {